Ovarian Cancer Diagnosis

 In my case, things worked well for me because I was in good hands.
 I am forever grateful to my medical practitioners because they changed my life 360-degree in terms of what I have gone through.
 I feel fantastic now.

 I started to counsel people after my personal experience with Ovarian Cancer.
 People break down, cry and think that it is the end of life when they are diagnosed with cancer, but what I want to tell people is to look beyond it.
 Science has evolved so much today that there are so many options available in the medical industry, and I think somewhere we need to keep ourselves abreast and know what we are going through.

-I had started reading a lot about cancer between my diagnosis and Surgery.
+I had started reading a lot about ovarian cancer between my diagnosis and Surgery.
 I used to ask questions to my doctors; I have doctors in my family, so I started asking them.
 I think I started preparing myself emotionally, so it didn’t hit me hard from a cancer point of view.
 I was very determined.
 Most of my Pain was due to the side effects of Chemotherapy because mine was an aggressive one.
 Except for that, I don’t think I ever had a scratch about being an Ovarian Cancer patient, and I never shied away from talking about it either.
 I have been an open book talking on social media about my experience, talking to cancer patients that I have met, and my friends and relatives.
 I keep telling them that yes, it’s an emotional journey, but if you have a positive mindset, then you won’t find it difficult.